Early Voting

 I missed the voter registration deadline.
 May I register and vote at an Early Voting location?

 Yes.
 Eligible individuals may register and vote during the Early Voting period.
+Please note that same-day registration is not available during second primaries.

 Learn about same-day registration requirements.